Jamf Concepts

 }

-You can also use the software_update component to enforce a specific OS version by a specific date, the legacy_payloads attribute for traditional configuration profile payloads, or custom_declarations for arbitrary DDM declarations that the provider doesn't yet have a dedicated component for.
+Each blueprint targets a set of device groups via device_groups (a set of Platform UUIDs).
+Setting deployed to true deploys the blueprint (and redeploys it if it falls out of date); false undeploys it.
+You can also use the software_update component to enforce a specific OS version by a date, the legacy_payloads attribute for traditional configuration profile payloads, or custom_declarations for arbitrary DDM declarations the provider doesn't yet have a dedicated component for.

 terraform init # Initialize and download the provider